SmartAppZoo/SmartAppZoo/README.md

 ## Conversion

-1. We developed a converter script [**ConvertGroovyToNodeJS.ipynb**](https://github.com/SmartAppZoo/ConvertGroovyToNodeJS/blob/main/ConvertGroovyToNodeJS.ipynb) that converts Groovy SmartApps into Node.js SmartApps.
+1. We developed a converter tool [**ConvertGroovyToNodeJS.ipynb**](https://github.com/SmartAppZoo/ConvertGroovyToNodeJS/blob/main/ConvertGroovyToNodeJS.ipynb) that converts Groovy SmartApps into Node.js SmartApps.

 2. The converter can translate the fixed-format parts of Groovy SmartApps, such as definition/preference blocks, subscription/schedule functions, and device commands. from Groovy to Node.js.
 However, the conversion of other user-defined functions requires the help of the research community.